 CPA FUNDING FOR EMERGENCY HOUSING ASSISTANCE PROGRAM

 The Beverly Community Preservation Committee formed a subcommittee to explore the possibility of dedicating CPA funds for emergency housing assistance to be granted to Beverly residents impacted financially by the COVID-19 pandemic.
 Members of the subcommittee are: Heather Richter; Derek Beckwith; Thomas Bussone II, and Nancy Marino.
 The Subcommittee held a series of meetings and reported out to the full Community Preservation Committee on May 21 with a recommendation for funding.
 Click here for the CPC Subcommittee’s Report and click here for information they gathered, regarding need, from a number of local and area agencies.
 The Community Preservation Committee voted to support the recommendation which was then forwarded to the City Council for final approval.
 The Beverly City Council approved the recommendation for $240,000 in CPA funding on June 15, 2020.
 On June 18 the Community Preservation Committee met to discuss next steps and they agreed that the CPC subcommittee should proceed with the process of identifying an agency to administer the program.
 On June 26 the CPC Subcommittee sent an Invitation to Submit A Letter of Interest to area agencies.
 Please click here for the Invitation to Submit A Letter of Interest.
-Interested parties are asked to respond to the Invitation on or before July 09, 2020.
+The CPC Subcommittee received a reviewed the two Letters of Interest that it received.
+The Subcommittee subsequently made a recommendation to the full Committee in support of the North Shore Community Action Programs (NSCAP).
+The Community Preservation Committee voted unanimously to adopt the recommendation.
+As with all projects that receive CPA funds the process of crafting a Memorandum of Understanding between the City/Community Preservation Committee and the recipeint of the funding, in this case, NSCAP, is currently underway.

 CPA 2019-20 FUNDING ROUND (#7) Recap

-The Community Preservation Committee recently concluded it’s 2019-20 Funding round with the following projects receiving funds:
+The Community Preservation Committee recently concluded it’s 2019-20 Funding round with the following projects received funds:

 - Restoration of the historically significant perimeter fence located at Beverly Farms Cemetery (proposed by the Beverly Farms Improvement Society).
 CPA funds awarded: $70,000.